Introduction

 1. The range of outdoor recreation experiences available to visitors will be preserved wherever possible.

-3. All practicable steps will be taken to ensure DOC facilities are appropriate for the predominant visitor group and/or activity and meet all statutory obligations.
+3. All reasonably practicable steps will be taken to ensure DOC facilities are appropriate for the predominant visitor group and/or activity and meet all statutory obligations.

 5. Visitors are responsible for their decisions about the risks they take and for any others under their care and responsibility.

-6. Visitors are responsible for providing the skills, competence and equipment they require to effectively manage hazards.
+6. Visitors are responsible for providing the skills, competence, and equipment they require to effectively manage hazards.

 7. DOC will prioritise management at popular sites which have a high level of risk and a high volume of low skilled visitors.